 I sometimes get asked, If the package was already consulted with industry, why consult again?
 Answer: Training packages are national and normally too broad and generic to apply in a specific, local context.
 In particular, packages don't dictate the purposes of your program.

 If you are assessing people in a particular company, you can be very specific in what you require because you can specify particular procedures and legislation, etc. But if you are training students to get a job anywhere in the industry (e.g. TAFE), you need to cover all the kinds of cases that students will face across the industry.

 A simple way to identify skill needs is to ask the right person.
 In the simplest cases, it will be the employer of your students or graduates.

-Assessment is also more complex when dealing with complex networks of people who might do assessment very differently.
+Assessment is also more complex when dealing with networks of people who might do assessment very differently.
 This is normally the case for on-the-job practical assessments when risks have been identified, and especially so for extended practicums.

 For compliance purposes, you are not required to ask a lot of people, but in more complex cases, you might also need to consult:

 managers or management boards

 subject matter experts.

 If you need to consult more widely, the way you run consultations will depend on the structure of the stakeholder bodies.
 Consider the difference between: